Topics Map > Online Instruction > Teaching Online Courses

 This document is part of a larger collection of documents on online instruction from the Center for Teaching, Learning and Mentoring's Instructional Resources KnowledgeBase.
 See more online instruction documents from that collection.

-Instructors set out to support their students to the best of their ability throughout the duration of a course.
-For online instructors, this need to support eLearners is even greater, as the online environment significantly affects the learner experience, especially in terms of interactions between instructors and students.
-Furthermore, each student’s individual learning background, skills, and motivations can either minimize or increase the impact of the online environment on their learning experience.
+Instructors set out to support their students throughout a course to the best of their ability.
+This need to support eLearners is even greater for online instructors, as the online environment significantly affects the learner experience, especially regarding interactions between instructors and students.
+Furthermore, each student’s learning background, skills, and motivations can either minimize or increase the impact of the online environment on their learning experience.
 Online instructors who recognize which student skills and motivations can help with the learning process will be better equipped to support their eLearners.

 Why is it important?

-The impact the online environment can have on eLearners is due to two main factors: the requirement of technology and the physical separation of instructor and students.
-The first factor means that students must be proficient with technology in order to access course materials and communicate with others.
-The second factor—the physical separation—means that students have increased autonomy over their learning process, and, with that, increased responsibility and need for self-discipline.
+The online environment's impact on eLearners is due to two main factors: the requirement of technology and the physical separation of instructor and students.
+The first factor means that students must be proficient with technology to access course materials and communicate with others.
+The second factor—the physical separation—means that students have increased autonomy over their learning process and, with that, increased responsibility and need for self-discipline.
 They might also have increased anxiety regarding the learning process.
 All of these elements require heightened attention to support online learners.

 How to put it into practice?